Nuel-Msu/Emotion_Detection_With_CNN/README.md

 Results
 After training for a certain number of epochs, evaluate the model's performance on the validation set to assess its accuracy.
 Below are the plots showing the training and validation accuracy and loss over epochs:

-# Training and Validation Plots

-## Training and Validation Plots

 ## Training and Validation Plots

 ### Model Accuracy